 Skip to main content

-Configuration File
+Config File

 Quick Start

-# Initialize project and auto-generate cloudbaserc.json
+# Initializing the project and automatically generating cloudbaserc.json

 tcb init